 Acts 2:42-47 They devoted themselves to the apostles’ teaching and to the fellowship, to the breaking of bread and to prayer.
 Everyone was filled with awe, and many wonders and miraculous signs were done by the apostles.
 All the believers were together and had everything in common.
 Selling their possessions and goods, they gave to anyone as he had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved.

 At Grace Evangelical Lutheran Church worship is reverent and distinctively Lutheran.
 Our worship is not focused upon what we should do for God, but rather upon God who comes to us with His gifts who, for the sake of His Son Jesus Christ, forgives us all of our sins, strengthens our faith, and draws us to Himself where we may fellowship with Him and His people.

 Senior Pastor Bill Maggard is a second career pastor from all over but considers Indiana and Wyoming his home states.
 His previous career included a variety of computer jobs.
 He and his wife, Erin, came to the Lutheran church later in life and love the pure doctrine of our church because it gives all glory to Jesus Christ who is our salvation.
 He graduated in May, 2018 with a Master of Divinity from Concordia Theological Seminary in Fort Wayne, Indiana.
 Pastor and Erin are very excited to become part of the Rialto community.
-Pastor’s daughter Jill is currently living and going to school in Fort Wayne, Indiana.
+Pastor’s daughter Jill is currently living and going to school in Salt Lake City, Utah.